-Recommended Inflation Pressure is the recommended inflation pressure.
 The recommended inflation pressure is not to be confused with the maximum inflation pressure that is shown on the side of the tire.
-At the recommended inflation pressure, tires will last longer and be less likely to fail, and the car will use less fuel.
-Serious injury can result from tire failure because of under inflation or overloading
+At the recommended inflation pressure, tires will last longer and be less likely to fail, and the tow vehicle will use less fuel.
+Serious injury can result from tire failure because of under inflation or overloading.